top of page

 Using the porcelain slip over stoneware clay helps create this effect by providing a smooth, pure surface for the glaze.
 The base glaze recipe and firing schedule then work together to encourage crystal growth without excessive crystallization that can obscure the background.

 The potter’s choice of coloring oxides also influences the final look.
-Subtle colors or light tints allow the crystals to remain the focal point, while heavy coloring can mask the crystal patterns.
+Subtle colours or light tints allow the crystals to remain the focal point, while heavy colouring can mask the crystal patterns.

 Managing Challenges and Loss Rates